 Avoid isolated housing in the countryside by restricting to special circumstances (NPPF para 55 with bullets setting out circumstances).
-Special circumstances are set out where isolated homes in the countryside may be permitted.

 Appendix 5 sets out the relationships between the delivery of housing and the timing of the main infrastructure requirements.
 It also identifies actions necessary to safeguard the integrity of the River Wye Special Area of Conservation (SAC) from significant adverse effects.
 The Council will actively monitor the relationships identified in this appendix.
 Any material delays in the implementation of identified infrastructure of environmental safeguards and which will lead to under-delivery of housing supply will inform the implementation of the range of measures set out above to ensure plan-led corrective measures are put in place.
 The delivery and supply of new housing will be monitored on a regular basis and through the annual monitoring process in particular.
 Appendix 4 sets out an indicative trajectory for total housing completions, which will provide a basis for monitoring completions over the plan period.
 In the event that the monitoring process demonstrates that the rate of completions has fallen below targets, an early assessment will be made as to the most appropriate mechanism to boost housing delivery depending upon the scale and nature of the issue.